Copyright and Licensing for Art and Design

 What is Copyright?

-This is when your idea has been translated into work.
+This is when your idea has been translated into comprehensive work.
 The work you have produced (as long as it is not copied) is automatically copyrighted.
 Copyright protects the work of authorship.
 However, to make it official, you will probably have to apply for copyright protection.
 In most countries these days, you can apply for copyright protection online.

 What is a Patent?